 West End Market, was the first true marketplace-style dining operation on a university campus in the United States.
 It opened in 1999, replacing Cochrane Dining Hall, which was constructed in 1982.
+A renovation in 2011 added a seating annex as well a increased kitchen and storage capacity.
 West End Market was named Best College Specialty Restaurant in the United States for 1999.
 It features made-to- order items prepared before the customers and offers specialties such as London broil, lobster, and steak on a daily basis.

 Seven restaurants are featured in this unique marketplace, including:

-- Bistro Firenze: Here you will find gourmet pizzas cooked in wood- fired ovens, fresh pasta dishes, stromboli, calzones, Caesar or grilled chicken salads, tiramisu, chocolate silk pie and more.
+- Bistro Firenze: Here you will find gourmet pizzas cooked in wood- fired ovens, fresh pasta dishes, stromboli, calzones, Caesar or grilled chicken salads, cannoli, chocolate silk pie and more.

 - Wired: This shop offers the same great gourmet quality coffee as Deet's Place, plus specialty drinks, ice cream, sundaes, milkshakes, breads, pastries, and other delicious desserts.